 Looking Back, Looking Ahead: Connections to History and Social Science in Grades 4, 5, and 7

-Fourth Graders studied the physical and political geography of the United States, Mexico and Canada, including archaeological evidence of civilizations of Native Peoples.
+Fourth Graders studied the physical and political geography archaeology of the United States, Mexico, and Canada.
 Fifth graders learned about U.S. history from the colonial period through the Civil War and the 20th century Civil Rights Movement.
-Seventh graders will continue the study of World Geography and Civilizations, focusing on Asia, Oceania and Europe.
+Seventh graders will continue the study of World Geography and Civilizations, focusing on Asia, Oceania, and Europe.

 Grade 6 Content Standards

 Building on knowledge from previous years, students should be able to:

 Topic 1: Studying complex societies, past and present